Volunteer with Unitea

 Important: All Unitea Hosts are stewards of the Unitea program and, by extension, the University of Alberta.
 All volunteers are expected to uphold confidentiality and provide assistance to peers (within capacity).

-Boost student mental health and well-being through social connection by 1) planning, organizing and carrying out meaningful activities and events that reflect the values of Unitea, and 2) supporting campus community dialogue and program-related activities.
+Boost student mental health and well-being through social connection by 1) planning, organizing and carrying out meaningful activities and interactive events for U of A students while engaging, connecting, and supporting them, and 2) supporting campus community dialogue and program-related activities.

 Responsibilities

-• Use active listening skills to support students in meaningful ways at outreach events/activities.
+- Use active listening skills to engage and support students in meaningful ways at outreach events/activities.

-• Assist with program promotion (i.e. distribute program materials like posters) during the Fall/Winter terms.
+- Assist with program development and promotion (i.e. distribute program materials like posters and team building activities) during the Fall/Winter terms.

 Time Commitment

-Boost student mental health and well-being through social connection by 1) meeting with undergraduate and graduate students for one-to-one conversations, including discussions that may be casual/lighthearted and meaningful/supportive, and 2) supporting campus community dialogue and program-related activities.
+Boost student mental health and well-being through social connection by 1) meeting with U of A students for one-to-one conversations, including discussions that may be casual/lighthearted and meaningful/supportive, and 2) supporting campus community dialogue and program-related activities.

 Responsibilities

-• Use active listening skills to support students in meaningful ways.
+- Use active listening skills to engage and support students in meaningful ways.

-• Able to discuss a range of topics (e.g., time management, exam stress, language practice, questions about campus, hobbies/interests, and everything in between).
+- Able to discuss a range of topics with undergraduate, graduate, and post-doctoral students (e.g., time management, exam stress, language practice, questions about campus, hobbies/interests, and everything in between).

-• Refer students to appropriate supports and debrief with Unitea support staff (as needed).
+- Refer students to appropriate services and resources and debrief with supervising staff (as needed).

 Time commitment

-Boost student mental health and well-being through social connection by 1) facilitating group conversations with undergraduate, graduate students, and specialized groups, and 2) supporting campus community dialogue and program-related activities.
+Boost student mental health and well-being through social connection by 1) facilitating group conversations with U of A students and specialized student groups, and 2) supporting campus community dialogue and program-related activities.

 Responsibilities

-• Facilitate 2x monthly 1 hr group conversations (1x could be a specialized collective tea time i.e. SpecialTea)
+- Facilitate 2x monthly group conversations (1x could be a specialized collective tea time i.e. SpecialTea).

-• Use active listening skills to support students in meaningful ways
+- Use active listening skills to engage and support students in meaningful ways.

-• Refer student guests to appropriate supports and debrief with Unitea support staff (as needed)
+- Refer student guests to appropriate services and resources and debrief with Unitea support staff (as needed).

 Time commitment